umateabhijeet12-eng/manuscript-generator/README.md

 ## Limitations

+Modi multi-block and columnar rendering constraints: Modi script resides in the Supplementary Multilingual Plane (SMP: U+11600–U+1165F) and relies on the Universal Shaping Engine (USE) rather than standard Indic shaping (dev2/deva).
+When segmenting text into multiple independent layout blocks or narrow margin columns, breaking complex glyph clusters and cursive ligature runs across spatial boundaries can cause cluster detaching and baseline disjoints.
+While multi-block alignment renders seamlessly in Devanagari, Modi folios prioritize continuous, unbroken text flow blocks to ensure cluster integrity and prevent shaping engine fallback artifacts.

-- **Sharada calligraphy:** no open-source cursive/handwriting-style Sharada font currently exists (Sharada is a rare, largely liturgical script with minimal digital typography investment).
-As a fallback, Sharada glyphs are rendered with a print font and post processed with a stroke-distortion filter (`apply_stroke_distortion`) — mild elastic warp and stroke-thickness jitter  to reduce mechanical uniformity.
+Sharada calligraphy: no open-source cursive/handwriting-style Sharada font currently exists (Sharada is a rare, largely liturgical script with minimal digital typography investment).
+As a fallback, Sharada glyphs are rendered with a print font and post processed with a stroke-distortion filter (apply_stroke_distortion) — mild elastic warp and stroke-thickness jitter  to reduce mechanical uniformity.
 This does not fully replicate genuine handwriting and is a documented, deliberate trade-off given no better font resource is currently available.

-- The scanned real-paper background path is cached after first generation (`data/bg_paper.png`) for performance; delete this file to force regeneration from the source sample image.
+The scanned real-paper background path is cached after first generation (data/bg_paper.png) for performance; delete this file to force regeneration from the source sample image.

 ## License